01 of 05

 05 of 05

-There are an endless number of quilt patterns that are quick and attractive:
+There is an endless number of quilt patterns that are quick and attractive.
+Here are some examples:

 - Scrappy Floating Stars is an easy quilt block.
 You can make a quilt of any size quickly.
 Consider brightly colored prints if you're making baby quilts or quilts for older children.